gardener/gardener-extension-provider-aws/docs/usage-as-end-user.md

 The `.name` must match to the name of the data volume in the shoot.
 Apart from the `.iops` (which, again, is only valid for `io1` or `gp2` volumes), it is also possible to provide a snapshot ID.
 It allows to [restore the data volume from an existing snapshot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-restoring-volume.html).

+The `iamInstanceProfile` section allows to specify the IAM instance profile name xor ARN that should be used for this worker pool.
+If not specified, a dedicated IAM instance profile created by the infrastructure controller is used (see above).

 ## Example `Shoot` manifest (one availability zone)